-There are many parks and gardens in the city, but I decided to write about the ones with a medium – large size, and exclude the tiny ones that exist in the city centre and those are not so nice to go for a walk.
+There are many parks and gardens in Porto and its surroundings, but I decided to write about the ones with a medium – large size, and exclude the tiny ones that exist in the city centre and those are not so nice to go for a walk.

-It has lakes, clear paths were you can ride a baby stroller and… horses, sheeps and cows! 🙂
+Serralves park has lakes, clear paths were you can ride a baby stroller and… horses, sheeps and cows! 🙂 It also has a Treetop Walkway, right next to the tree canopy, that will give you an opportunity to observe the biodiversity of Serralves Park high above the ground.

 Another great thing at Serralves in that, besides the beautiful park, it has a magnificent contemporary museum designed by Siza Vieira.
 Inside this museum, you have spacious art galleries but also a bookshop, a café, a library and a large restaurant with a view towards the park.